adis5433/zadania-mod-4/README.md

 # kalkulator.py is a calculator app with interactive menu
-allows user calculate any amount numbers menu uses match-cases statement
+allow user calculate any amount of numbers menu uses match-cases statement